marberts/rsmatrix/README.md

 indexes).
 The functions in this package build off of those in the **rsi** package in Kirby-McGregor and Martin (2019), which also gives a good background on the theory of repeat-sales indexes.

+## Contributing

+All contributions are welcome.
+Please start by opening an issue on GitHub to report any bugs or suggest improvements and new features.
+See the contribution guidelines for this project for more information.

 ## References